 BOOK CHAPTERS, REPORTS/POLICY BRIEFS, & OTHER MEDIA

 Ramos, Aida I., Gerardo Martí, and Mark Mulder.
-2019.
+2020.
 “Latino/a Protestantisms: Historical and Sociological Overviews.”
 Oxford Handbook of Latino/a Christianities in America.
+(In Press).

 Ramos, Aida.
 I. 2018.
 “A Changing Landscape: A Sociological Perspective,” in A Plentiful Harvest: Practices for Effective Ministry among Latinos edited by Carlos S. Morán and José Daniel Montañez.
 Pathway Press: Cleveland, TN.